-MCOM 3873 Studio Video Production
+MCOM 3873 Intermediate Video Production

 3 hours--Prereq.: 1813.
-This course is designed to expand on fundamental video production techniques and enhance their cinematography capabilities, live video capturing, and video for online platforms.
-Students participating in MCOM 3873 will develop their skills with single camera cinematography on sets, location, and green screen.
-Students will also engage in multi-camera video capturing for live-to-tape and live web-stream platforms.
+This course is designed to expand on fundamental video production techniques, explore live video capturing, and intermediate to advanced digital editing processes.
+Students participating in MCOM 3873 will develop their skills with single and multiple camera cinematography as well as digital editing.

-MCOM 3893 Public Relations
+MCOM 3893 Public Relations ■